 Note: If you receive the "Please wait" message indicating that you may need to upgrade to a difference version of Adobe Reader, select the download tab in the upper right had corner of the window containing the message.

-All J-1 Student Interns must attend a mandatory orientation meeting at the Office of International Programs and Initiatives, Room 215, Eielson Building shortly after arriving Fairbanks.
-The date and time of the orientation meeting will be scheduled based on the anticipated arrival in Fairbanks and communicated through the hosting department and/or International Programs.
+All J-1 Student Interns must attend a mandatory orientation at IPI, Room 215, Eielson Building, after arriving in Fairbanks.
+The date and time of the orientation will be scheduled through the hosting unit based on the anticipated arrival in Fairbanks.

 - Immigration documents; passport with visa, DS-2019 Certificate of Eligibility;

 - Evidence of insurance meeting at least the minimum U.S. Department of State requirements;

 - Residence and mailing addresses while in the U.S.